UN refugee agency backs return hubs in boost to potential Labour plan

 During the meeting she discussed the prospect of paying countries in the Balkans to take Britain’s failed asylum seekers, The Times reported.

-The UNHCR has set out how returns hubs could work while meeting its legal standards in a document published this week.
+The UNHCR has set out how return hubs could work while meeting its legal standards in a document published this week.

 A Government source said it was a helpful intervention that could make the legal pathway to some form of return hub model potentially smoother.